Best Pet Insurance Companies of 2023

-What is the cheapest pet insurance?
+What is the best pet insurance?

 Our choice for the best pet insurance plan is Pumpkin Pet Insurance because it covers all breeds 8 weeks and up with no upper age limits.
 It includes discounts for multiple pets and offers optional preventative care for comprehensive coverage.
 You can choose your own vet and receive up to 90% reimbursement on covered vet bills without sneaky add-on fees, per-condition deductibles, or confusing annual limits.

-Does pet insurance cover routine vet visits?
+Does pet insurance only cover cats and dogs?